CruxConnect/crux-docs/_product_supplier/create_item.md

 categories
 : (array) The Categories array contains objects that describe the path to the item.
 It is structured like categories=[{'path': ['home', 'garden']}] where the item would exist in the garden category which has home as it's parent.
 Not implemented yet is passing in the category path description, although a blank description is passed back in the response.

-custom_attributes
+item_attributes
-: (object) The Custom Attributes object parameter contains any special attributes you would like to include in a key-value pair
+: (object) The Item Attributes object parameter contains any special attributes you would like to include in a key-value pair

 ### Response Parameters: